Arkounay/QuickAdminGeneratorBundle/docs/Twig.md

 {% endblock %}
 ```

-You can disable turbo by override the whole's bundle's js (you can use the sources at `assets/app.js` to override them), or by adding `data-turbo="false"` to the body attribute for example : `{% block body_attributes 'data-turbo="false"' %}`
+You can disable turbo by overriding the whole's bundle's js (you can use the sources at `assets/app.js` to override them), or by adding `data-turbo="false"` to the body attribute for example : `{% block body_attributes 'data-turbo="false"' %}`